catamphetamine/deviantart_photo_stream/README.md

 Run the application by executing the "run.sh" script.

-Then in your web browser go to http://localhost:9000 and enter fullscreen mode.
+Then in your web browser go to http://localhost:9000 and enter fullscreen mode (F11 for Chrome).

 You can click on an image to skip it.